-The school is seeking to employ a well-qualified, enthusiastic and motivational teacher to teach Computing.
+The school is seeking to employ a well-qualified, enthusiastic and motivational teacher to teach Computing across KS3, 4 and 5.

 The successful candidate will have the capacity to bring innovative ideas to the classroom and show a strong record of raising student attainment through their teaching.